PanJ/mongodb-live-coding/README.md

 April 27, 2017 at Faculty of Engineering, Chulalongkorn University

 ## Overview
-A REST API for students enrollment
+A REST API for students enrollment.
+You will also learn how to use
+- Postman
+- Mongoose
+- Express.js

 ## API Endpoints
 > GET /students